CafIncubator/Midden/README.md

 ## Contributing

 Please help us make this tool better.
 We welcome Issues and Pull Requests.
 Contribution guidelines coming soon...

+## Attribution

+Original work was supported by the R.J.
+Cook Agronomy Farm, a member of the USDA Long-Term Agroecological Research network.

 ## License